nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 `[TITLE_OF_RECOMMENDATION]` : title of recommendation that you want to edit.

-<span>&#10071;</span>Ensure the title of the recommendation you want to edit already exists in your lists of reviews.
+<span>&#10071;</span>Ensure the title of the recommendation you want to edit already exists in your lists of recommendations.
 Otherwise, Connoisseur will prompt you saying that no such recommendation exists.

 As shown in Figure 18 below, Connoisseur will prompt you asking whether you would like to make changes to Title/